AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/will-performing-a-school-shooting-make-others-know-about-bullying.md

 ---
-title: Will performing a school shooting make others know bullying?
+title: Will performing a school shooting make others know about bullying?
 date: 2023-04-04T12:00:00+08:00
 tags:
   - Gun